 Free guided tours of the attached sheriff’s residence are also available upon request.

 The museum is open from 10am to 3pm daily Tuesday through Saturday.
-Admission is US$3 per adult.
+Admission is US$3 per adult (as of August 2015).
 Tours of the sheriff’s residence are not given after 2pm.

 Next to the county courthouse is a small memorial to veterans of all wars.

 For family entertainment, east of town is Paul Bunyan Land.
 There are plenty of activities for kids such as a petting zoo and rides.
 A replica pioneer village has over 40 buildings filled with antiques from the late 1800s to early 1900s.
 I didn’t visit.
-General admission is US$18.95.
+General admission is US$18.95 (as of August 2015).
 It’s open from 10am to 6pm daily in the summer between Memorial Day and Labor Day.

 For a good coffee, stop into Coco Moon on the corner of Laurel and 6th.
 They have the typical stuff along with a few house specialties available hot or iced.
 It’s closed Sundays.